 Black cumin (Nigella sativa) seeds are used as a spice in Indian and Middle Eastern cooking.
-Thymoquinone, the major bioactive compound in black cumin seeds, has been shown to promote programmed cell death in various types of breast cancer cells.
+Thymoquinone, the major bioactive compound in black cumin seeds, has been found to promote breast cancer programmed cell death.
 Thymoquinone has also been shown to increases the effectiveness of Taxol, Taxotere, Adriamycin and cisplatin.

 This is true for animal models of both hormone receptor positive (ER+/PR+) and triple negative (ER-/PR-/HER2-) breast cancer.
 Thymoquinone also potentiates the cytotoxic effects of tamoxifen in ER+/PR+ breast cancer.